angelromarco04/MyNotes/CS/OS/data/52_files.md

 - **Direct access**
 	- Access is done directly through an address.
 	- read/write operations must specify this address.
+- **Indexed access**
+	- Built over direct access
+	- There is an index file that relates an index value to an address.

 ---
 ## System calls for file management